-    - The Student Invovlement Coordinator will schedule a meeting with individuals making
+- The Student Involvement staff will schedule a meeting with individuals making the

-the request for an Intent to Form meeting.
-During this meeting the staff will go over
+request for an Intent to Form training.
+During this training the staff will go over

 all of the requirements for starting a new organization, resources, and funding opportunities.